 21. Floating Decks for a Modern Outdoor Space

 Floating decks offer a sleek, modern element to Florida landscaping, creating usable outdoor space for relaxing or entertaining.
-Built above ground, these decks are perfect for sandy soils and can be paired with potted plants, seating, and lighting for a stylish retreat.
+Built above ground, these decks are perfect for sandy soils and can complement backyard gazebo ideas with potted plants, seating, and lighting for a stylish retreat.

 22. Wildflower Borders for Low-Maintenance Color